 |Out-of-pocket limit||N/A||Some Medigap plans have an annual out-of-pocket limit that you must meet before the plan begins to pay all the costs for covered services.
 This doesn’t apply to Medigap Plan F. An out-of-pocket limit is different from a deductible.|

-- Doesn’t provide prescription drug coverage: Medicare Supplement policies sold after January 1, 2006, can no longer cover prescription drugs.
+- Medigap Plan F doesn’t provide prescription drug coverage: Medicare Supplement policies sold after January 1, 2006, can no longer cover prescription drugs.
 And because Original Medicare doesn’t cover prescriptions either, you can only get Part D prescription benefits if you enroll in a Medicare Part D prescription drug plan or buy a Medicare Advantage policy that includes coverage for prescription drugs.

-- Doesn’t cover supplemental health benefits: Like other Medigap plans, Medicare Supplement Plan F doesn’t include coverage for things like hearing aids, vision and dental care, long-term care, and private-duty nursing.
-You can get some of these benefits through a supplemental health insurance plan or through Medicare Advantage, also known as Medicare Part C.
+- Medigap Plan F doesn’t cover supplemental health benefits: Like other Medigap plans, Medicare Supplement Plan F doesn’t include coverage for things like hearing aids, vision and dental care, long-term care, and private-duty nursing.
+You can get some of these benefits through a supplemental health insurance plan or through Medicare Part C, also known as Medicare Advantage.

-You can enroll in a Medigap plan, such as Plan F in one of 2 ways:
+You can enroll in a Medigap plan, such as Plan F, in one of 2 time periods:

 - Outside the open enrollment period: After open enrollment, you have to go through medical underwriting to buy a Medicare Supplement policy.
-You usually can’t enroll in any policy, including Medigap Plan F, if you don’t meet the insurance company’s underwriting requirements.
-But there are some situations when you may still be able to get Medigap coverage, such as having a preexisting condition or a guaranteed issue right.
+A company can refuse to sell to sell you a policy like Medigap Plan F if you don’t meet the insurance company’s underwriting requirements, unless you have a guaranteed issue right.

-Medicare Plan F usually has the highest premium of all other Medigap plans because it provides the most coverage.
-Although, your premium could be lower than other plans if you choose high-deductible Plan F. Your premium rate depends on various factors, such as:
+Medicare Plan F usually has the highest premium of all the Medigap plans because it provides the most coverage.
+However, your premium could be lower than other plans if you choose the high-deductible Plan F. Your premium rate depends on various factors, such as:

 - Issue age: An issue-age-rated policy means that the insurance company charges a premium based on your age when you buy the policy.
 So the premium is usually less the younger you are.
 And once the policy has been issued, the price cannot go up as you get older.